Trikcode/React.js_WiseShoot/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Find free photos with this web app

+## Highlists on React

 In the project directory, you can run: